 - National Practices for Early Childhood Road Safety Education

 - WA HPE syllabus (Pre-primary to Year 2).

 The Smart Steps professional learning workshop supports those working in early childhood education.
 Browse and register for any upcoming workshops.

 It provides participants with the opportunity to:

 - explore why children are at risk in the traffic environment

-- unpack the Smart Steps Presenter’s Kit that focus on passenger safety, pedestrian safety and play safety
+- unpack the Smart Steps resources that focus on passenger safety, pedestrian safety and safety on wheels

 - consider how to guide children to becoming safer road users and embed road safety education in early learning curriculum and practices